ysdtkm/MAOOAM/fortran/doc/gen_doc.md

 * Note that the variables of the model are numbered according to the chosen order of the blocks.

-Model and integration parameters can be specified in the params.nml namelist file.

 Finally, the IC.nml file specifying the initial condition should be defined.
 To obtain an example of this configuration file corresponding to the model you